TeachBooks/mirror_mude_book/book/eva_7/GPD2.md

 ---

 ---
-Influence of shape parameter on pareto distribution.
+Goodness of fit for Poisson distribution.
 ```

 The fitting is reasonable, so we can use the fitted distribution to determine the return level associated to a $RT = 100 \ years$.
 We have $M=20 \ years$ of observations and $n_{th} = 54 \ events$.
 Thus, $\hat{\lambda} = 54/20 = 2.7$.
 Applying the previous expression for $\xi \neq 0$